Chapter 5 of the book I

 In fact, the hapless barracuda slowly died of starvation while the lucky mullet swam about in safety just a few inches away!

-Many of us are like that barracuda – hurt, bruised, and wounded from many previous collisions with life.
-We’ve given up; our lives have become unproductive, lifeless, and hopeless, without goal, purpose, or meaning.
+Many of us are like that barracuda – hurt, bruised, and wounded from many previous collisions in life.
+We’ve given up, and were just run in circles, unaware of our purpose or have given up on our dream.

 When all the while, the invisible partition that caused the bruises, pain and losses in our life has been removed by JESUS thru the CROSS.
 And on the other side, a blessing is waiting to be claimed– a job offer, a new relationship to pursue, an education to attain or wealth to create.

 God has done good things, and will continue to do amazing things because of the CROSS.
 Let’s observe the holy week with thanksgiving, find time to rediscover our destiny and recalibrate our action plans